 Classes are held in the early spring each year.
-"Live" classes are held in Cooperative Extension's Reno office at 4955 Energy Way but are video-conferenced to Extension offices in Douglas County and other Northern Nevada Areas.
-For information on when these classes begin, contact Ashley Andrews at 775-336-0231 or email email@example.com.
-A fee of $195 covers all program costs and study materials, including the Master Gardener Handbook.
-A one-time, mandatory orientation session is usually held about a month before classes begin.
+"Live" classes are held in Cooperative Extension's Reno office at 4955 Energy Way but are video-conferenced to Cooperative Extension offices in Douglas County and other Northern Nevada Areas.
+For information on when these classes begin, contact Leilani Konyshev at 775-784-4848 or email KonyshevL@unce.unr.edu.
+A fee of $210 covers all program costs and study materials, including the Master Gardener Handbook.
+A one-time, mandatory orientation session is usually held in fall.

-Each class is three hours long and is typically held on Monday and Tuesday each week from early March to early May.
+Each class is three hours long and is typically held twice per week in early spring.
 The classes cover botany, plant care, soil management, plant identification, pruning, insects, plant diseases, turf management, fruit trees, vegetables, water-efficient landscaping, container gardening, weeds and plant problem diagnosis.
-The program is taught by Cooperative Extension employees, Nevada Department of Agriculture specialists and highly skilled local professionals.
+The program is taught by subject matter experts from Cooperative Extension and Nevada Department of Agriculture with highly skilled local professionals.

 For additional information on the Master Gardener program, or for help with any horticulture issue you may have, please contact one of these Northern Area Cooperative Extension offices: